 Prior to 2013, a coroner could be either a qualified Doctor or Lawyer with at least 5 years practice experience.
 Since 2013, all newly appointed coroners must be Lawyers.
-A coroner is an independent judge who used to be appointed by public vote but is now appointed locally by Council/Cabinet following approval centrally.
-The coroner has no contract of employment - The Queen is the coroner's boss - the coroner is not answerable to government, parliament or any other state body.
-A coroner's decision can only be reviewed in certain limited circumstances.
+A coroner is an independent judge appointed by the local authorities for the relevant coroner area, following consent for the appointment by the Chief Coroner and the Lord Chancellor.
+The coroner has no contract of employment - The King is the coroner's boss - the coroner is not answerable to government, parliament or any other state body.
+A coroner's decision can only be reviewed in certain limited circumstances by the High Court in judicial review proceedings.